-We compare epoxy physical properties using ASTM scientific tests.
+We compare WEST SYSTEM Epoxy physical properties using ASTM scientific tests.
 In laboratory comparisons of epoxy physical properties, test specimens are cured at room temperature for two weeks, unless otherwise noted.
 The table below lists typical physical property values.
 These should not be construed as specifications.
 Neat epoxy specimens (i.e., containing no fillers or fiber reinforcements) were used for testing.

 Compare Epoxy Physical Properties